Johnnytash/Safari-Innovators-Hub/README.md

 The Safari Innovators platform can be deployed using various hosting services.

 For custom domain deployment, consider using services like Netlify or Vercel.
 Refer to their respective documentation for detailed deployment instructions.

----
+---This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments

+- Thanks to all the contributors who have helped shape this project
+- Special thanks to our mentors and advisors for their guidance

-For any additional information or support, please contact the Safari Innovators team.
+For more detailed information about specific components or features, refer to the inline comments in the code or contact the development team.